2020 Bobcat Season Preview

 With the graduation of Brandt Cochran, the Bobcats will have big shoes to fill.
 Cochran, who garnered both NAIA and NCCAA All-American honors, was the Bobcats leader in multiple statistical categories.
 He ranked nationally in the top three in free throw percentage (90.5), the top ten in total three point field goals made(106) and total assists(167) and in the top 20 in assists per game(5.06), three point field goals made per game(3.2), and total scoring (645).

 With no juniors on the 2020-21 squad, the sophomores, who gained valuable experience a year ago, will be counted on for valuable contributions.
 Ayden Stone (Thayer, MO) busted onto the college scene having started in all 33 games as a freshman.
 His accuracy around the basket (55% FG) and his ability to create scoring opportunities will be even more important this season.
 His team leading nine rebounds per game gave him even more opportunities to put points on the board a year ago.
 Andrew Mitchell (Blue Eye, MO) was another key contributor for the Bobcats in 2019-20.
 Starting in 23 games as a freshman saw him become more comfortable on the floor and able to become a solid all-around part of the Bobcat line-up.
 Shooting 46% from the field and 44% from three-point range, Mitchell used his 6’4 frame as an advantage on both ends of the floor.
 Contributing 9.2 points per game, 3.5 rebounds per game to go with his 25 assists, Mitchell looks to continue growing those numbers this season.
+Trent Mcbride (Eminence, MO) saw action in all 33 games and was a strong inside presence for the Bobcats.
+His 8.8 points and 5.2 rebounds per game were solid numbers that will only continue to climb.
 Matt Luebbert (Warsaw, MO) also played in all 33 games as a freshman and was a valuable contributor.
-As a 6’4 guard, Luebbert’s hustle and athleticism provide a difficult matchup on the Bobcat perimeter. his 3.1 points and 2.1 rebounds per game will continue to rise in 2020-21.
-The large sophomore class is rounded out by, Cooper Long (Mountain Home, AR), Skyler Levendosky (Neosho, MO), and Nathan Burnett (Risco, MO), all who look to increase their contributions and impact in 2020-21.
+As a 6’4 guard, Luebbert’s hustle and athleticism provide a difficult matchup on the Bobcat perimeter.
+His 3.1 points and 2.1 rebounds per game will continue to rise in 2020-21.
+The large sophomore class is rounded out by Riley Oberbeck (Strafford, MO), Cooper Long (Mountain Home, AR), Skyler Levendosky (Neosho, MO), and Nathan Burnett (Risco, MO), all who look to increase their contributions and impact in 2020-21.

 The Bobcats will have plenty of returning players who have valuable experience from a national tournament team.
 Coach Shepherd says, “I am excited about our team.
 Our returning players have gained valuable experience and our new guys all have a chance to come in and contribute right away.
 We have a fundamentally sound group that likes to compete.
 We feel we have the ingredients for a solid season so the key to our success will be chemistry and how we work together as a team”.